MSeidelFed/KineticMSI/README.md

 example_kMSI <- Kinetic_MSI(file = "Imaging_File_Directory", MSI_type = "MSImageSet", Enrichment_File = Enrichment_File_Directory)
 ```

+## Step 3 - Clustering regions of differential enrichment

-## drawing the SCC image and selecting an specific cluster as output
+### drawing the SCC image and selecting an specific cluster as output

 There is one mandatory parameter in the function, file_name_WO_extension, which refers to the directory and name of your .ibd and .imzML files.
 Furthermore there are four optional parameters; type, refers to the kind of Cardinal object that the workflow will use (options are "MSImageSet" and "MSImagingExperiment").
 Then you can tune the mathematical parameters of your partitions r, k and s.
 And the last parameter refers to the cluster_Nr that you want to obtain a data matrix of.
 Specially usefull to isolate a matrix of your experimental segment